-And most importantly the reason that Italians call it 'broccoli' is because 'purple cauliflower' is actually a type of broccoli sold in southern Italy, Spain, and the United Kingdom.
-It has a head shaped like cauliflower, but consists of tiny purple flower buds which have a cream coloured stem and core.
+And most importantly the reason that Italians call it 'broccoli' is because 'purple cauliflower' is actually a type of broccoli!
+They sell it in Southern Italy, Spain, and the United Kingdom.
+This veggie has a head shaped like cauliflower.
+But, the head consists of tiny purple flower buds which have a cream coloured stem and core.

 To be honest, I loved the idea of this Calabrian ditaloni with purple cauliflower pasta dish!
 It looked so pretty in the pictures I found when I first came across it.
 When I made this recipe, it turned out to be not only really attractive, which my dinner guests loved, but, more importantly, very tasty too.

 Although not a complicated recipe, the combination of the cheese, pancetta, cauliflower and peperoncino blend together to give this pasta an unusually robust taste.
 Of course, you can make this recipe with other types of broccoli too.
 I think Romanesco broccoli would be great too!